yo-no/sb_potholes/README.md

 # SbPotholes

-This is a wrapper for and api regarding Pothole in the Windy City
+This is a wrapper for and api regarding potholes in the Windy City

 ## Installation